abagonhishead/posh-ip-network/README.md

 - Additional commands:
   - `Get-IPNetworkSupernets` - list all supernets for a given IP address or prefix
   - `Get-IPNetworkSubnets` - list all subnets for a given prefix
-- Performance tests for large subnets
+- Performance tests/potential optimisation for large subnets
+  - Can large subnets be slow?
+Do we need a command to get the next address in a prefix rather than returning the whole collection at once?
 - Documentation